Study on the accidental background of the JSNS$^2$ experiment: Event selection

-In order to identify neutron captures on Gd, the 8 MeV peak of the delayed signal energy ($E_{\mathrm{d}}$) is selected using a requirement of $7\le E_{\mathrm{d}}\le 12 $ MeV~\cite{cite:SRBG}.
+In order to identify neutron captures on Gd, the 8~MeV peak of the delayed signal energy ($E_{\mathrm{d}}$) is selected using a requirement of $7\le E_{\mathrm{d}}\le 12 $ MeV~\cite{cite:SRBG}.
 There are nGd events associated with fast neutrons induced by the beam contributing to the IBD delayed candidates as an accidental background~\cite{cite:BG2014}.
-Because these nGd events spatially correlate with an activity made by beam-induced fast neutrons, we can reject them with the spatial correlation.
-In particular, we applied a requirement on the spatial difference between on-bunch event and delayed candidates, $\Delta \mathrm{VTX}_{\mathrm{OB-d}}\ge 110$ cm.
+Pulse Shape Discrimination (PSD) is used within the IBD prompt timing region to reduce neutrons induced by cosmic rays as shown in~\cite{cite:EPJC_Hino}.
+However, it is optimized for the energy range of $20\le E_{\mathrm{p}}\le 60$~MeV.
+Thus, we need another strategy to reject those nGd events.
+Since these nGd events correlate spatially with an activity made by beam-induced fast neutrons, we can reject them with the spatial correlation.
+In particular, we applied a requirement on the spatial difference between on-bunch events and delayed candidates, $\Delta \mathrm{VTX}_{\mathrm{OB-d}}\ge 110$ cm.
 The distribution of $\Delta \mathrm{VTX}_{\mathrm{OB-d}}$ and the efficiency estimation can be found in~\cite{cite:SRBG}.
 The on-bunch event tagging condition is set to $0 \le \Delta t_{\mathrm{beam-OB}} < 1.5~\mathrm{\mu s}$ and $1 \le E_{\mathrm{OB}}\le 200$ MeV.

 Figure~\ref{fig:e_t_def} demonstrates the energy and timing selection windows in a two-dimensional distribution of energy and timing.
 The red and green boxes represent the prompt and delayed signal regions.
 The beam on-bunch event are also defined as an orange dashed box.